Rhys Priestland

-Rhys Priestland (born 9 January 1987) is a Welsh international rugby union player who plays as a fly-half for Cardiff Rugby and the Wales national team.
-Although he primarily plays as a fly-half, he is also capable of playing at full-back.
+Rhys Priestland (born 9 January 1987) is a retired Welsh international rugby union player who last played as a fly-half for Cardiff Rugby and the Wales national team.
+Although he primarily played as a fly-half, he was also capable of playing at full-back.
 Born in Llangathen, Carmarthenshire, he began his career with Llanelli RFC before progressing to the Scarlets regional side.
 After eight years with the Scarlets, he moved to England to play for Bath in the English Premiership, where he spent six seasons before returning to Wales with Cardiff Rugby.
 He made his Wales debut in 2011, and earned 50 caps – including being named in the squad for the 2011 and 2015 Rugby World Cups – before his move to England made him ineligible for selection.

 Club career

 A product of the Scarlets academy, Priestland began his senior rugby career with Scarlets feeder club Carmarthen Quins, making six appearances in the 2005–06 season.
 In March 2006, he signed a professional development contract with the Scarlets.
 That summer, former Scarlets fly-half Stephen Jones returned to the region after two seasons in France with Clermont Auvergne, and for the 2006–07 season, Priestland served as the Scarlets' third-choice fly-half behind Jones and Ceiron Thomas.

 Priestland played 150 games for them and scored over 1,000 points.
 In the 2010–11 season against USA Perpignan, he scored a try at the end of the first half which the Scarlets won.

 In January 2015, it was announced that Priestland would join English club Bath on a two-year contract at the end of the 2014–15 season.
 He ended up playing for Bath for six seasons before returning to Wales for the 2021–22 season, signing a long-term contract with the Cardiff Blues (later renamed Cardiff Rugby).
 He made his debut in Cardiff's 2021–22 United Rugby Championship season opener against Connacht on 24 September 2021, but had to be substituted in the first two minutes after being hit in the head by the knee of Connacht prop Finlay Bealham.
 He recovered from the injury in time to start the match against the Ospreys on 2 October; he played the full match and scored two conversions, but Cardiff lost the match 18–14.
 He scored 14 of Cardiff's 19 points the following week against the Bulls, but it was not enough to prevent a 29–19 defeat, and followed it up with another 13 points in a 23–17 win over the Sharks on 16 October.